emni8523/neurual_networks_exam_3/README.md

 # neurual_networks_exam_3
-All code and communication is in the notebook.
+All code and descriptions are in the notebook.